Czino/inputs-outputs-functions/Alnus glutinosa - European alder.md

 ---
 aliases: European alder, Common alder, Black alder
 ---
-European alder (Alnus glutinosa) is a fast-growing, nitrogen-fixing deciduous tree native to Europe, including the [[Mediterranean]] region, used as a pioneer species on poor or waterlogged soils.
+European alder (Alnus glutinosa) is a fast-growing, nitrogen-fixing deciduous tree native to [[Europe]], including the [[Mediterranean]] region, used as a pioneer species on poor or waterlogged soils.

 ## Inputs
 - [[Hardiness zone 3]][^1]